Strong Orbit Equivalence in Cantor dynamics and simple locally finite groups: Introduction

 is a bijection.

 To set the stage for the application of Krieger's theorem, we first recall the construction of the groups $\Gamma_x^\fie$ out of a sequence of Kakutani-Rokhlin partitions, which shows that they are locally finite (and actually even ample).
 Afterwards, an important step is to show that the relation induced by the $\Gamma_x^\fie$ on closed-open sets does not depend on the point $x$, i.e using Krieger's vocabulary that they have the same \emph{dimension range}.
-We also notice that this approach recovers the result that $\overline{\Gamma^\fie_x}=\overline{\llbracket\fie\rrbracket}$ (see \cite{IM}, Theorem 5.6, or \cite{GM})
+We also notice that this approach recovers the result that $\overline{\Gamma^\fie_x}=\overline{\llbracket\fie\rrbracket}$ (see {\cite{IM}, Theorem 5.6}, or {\cite{GM}})

-Finally in section \ref{section: Borel complexity} we go a little bit further, and adapting arguments from \cite{BM} on the one hand, and \cite{Med} on the other hand, we prove respectively that for any minimal homeomorphism $\fie$, the group $D(\Gamma_\fie)$ is simple, and that any isomorphism between two such groups is spatial.
-This enables us to give an application to Borel reducibility theory; we refer the interested reader to \cite{BecKec}, section 3, \cite{Gao}, section 5 and references therein for more advanced results and only briefly explain the general context here.
+Finally, the groups $\Gamma_x^\fie$ are not necessarily simple, but in section \ref{section: Borel complexity}, adapting arguments from {\cite{BM}} on the one hand, and {\cite{Med}} on the other hand, we show respectively that the groups $D(\Gamma_x^\fie)$ are always simple, and that any isomorphism between two such groups is spatial, which makes them locally finite, simple groups attesting to strong orbit equivalence of homeomorphisms they are attached to, as desired.